chanks/pond/README.md

 available for garbage collection), and a new one will be instantiated to replace it as necessary (until the pool returns to its maximum size).

-Be aware that Pond's lock is held while detach_if is called, so make sure whatever it does is not too slow, since other threads won't be able to check in or out objects while it runs.
-This may be addressed in a future release of Pond.

 ## Contributing

 I don't plan on adding too many more features to Pond, since I want to keep